 Your therapist will have no contact with your family, friends, or anyone else, without first getting your written permission to do so.
 Your therapist will then follow your instructions as to what you wish them to be told or not told.
 It can usually be arranged for you to bring a family member/friend to one of your sessions if you want to, but talk it over with your therapist first.

 There are some legal restrictions on therapeutic confidentiality.
 All therapists have a legal “duty to warn” if they are told in therapy that someone is in serious, imminent danger.
-They also are obligated to report to the Children’s Aid Society if they know, or have reason to expect, a child is being abused.
+Therapists are obligated to report to the Children’s Aid Society if they know or have reason to expect, a child is being abused in any way.
+If a client reports they are about to commit suicide, an ambulance must be called for them.
+Therapists must report sexual abuse by another regulated health professional if there are reasonable grounds to believe that the health care professional has sexually abused a client, however, this report cannot include the client’s name unless the client consents in writing.

 Confidentiality Must Be Broken by the Counselor If: